 On our most recent stay at Thai Plum Village, in November last year, Hang and I were helping the monastics in the kitchen to prepare dinner.
-I was given the task of washing and chopping up carrots, pineapple and herbs for a huge pot of "canh chua" (sweet & sour soup).
+I was given the task of washing and chopping up carrots, pineapple and herbs for a huge pot of "canh chua" (sour soup).
 As I was focused on my chopping, one of the nuns walked past me and asked me, "Where's your smile?".
 It helped me realise that I had a grumpy and serious face and I was not finding joy in my chopping.
 So I brought a big smile to my face and kept chopping.
 A few minutes later the nun walked past me again and pointed to her mouth and said again, "Where's your smile?".
 She did this about 4 or 5 times!
 Each time I would smile for a few breaths and find joy in my chopping, and then my strong habit energy of having a grumpy face when cooking would come back!
 It was wonderful to have her there to remind me to smile and find joy in my chopping.

 Mindful smiling while cooking is a practice that I do at home now.
 I catch myself with my grumpy face, feeling impatient that I have 10 tomatoes to chop or 20 mushrooms to wash, and I smile a gentle peaceful smile.
 It brings me back to my breath and the present moment, instead of being lost in my thoughts, and I start smiling so deeply at the tomatoes and mushrooms.
-I begin to talk to them with love (in my mind), like "Hello mushrooms, where did you grow?
+I begin to talk to them with love (in my mind), like "Hello tomatoes, where did you grow?
 How much sunshine did you receive, how much rain fell on you?" and I see how they have been nourished by the earth, clouds, rain and sunshine.
 My heart fills with gratitude at these delicious vegetables.
 They are a wonder of life and will now nourish our bodies and give us energy and strength.

 Mindful smiling while cooking brings me so much joy, and it's a practice that I'm bringing into my other daily activities now, like washing my face, showering, and doing the dishes.
 As soon as I smile, my mind and heart are full of positive thoughts and gratitude.
 And it also overspills onto the people around me :-)